murat-cileli/dbee/README.md

 DBee is a terminal-based TUI application written in Go, designed for connecting to MySQL, MariaDB, and PostgreSQL databases.
 It offers a terminal-based interface for browsing database contents and executing SQL queries.

 ### Features
+- Simple, lightweight, fast!
+- Single executable with no dependencies
 - Supports MySQL, MariaDB, and PostgreSQL
-- Single executable with no dependencies
 - Keyboard-centric workflow
 - Save connections (except passwords)
 - List database tables and views